Ryan Howard (The Office): Kelly Kapoor

-Ryan and Kelly make amends in "Weight Loss", and Ryan indicates a renewed interest in her.
+Ryan and Kelly make amends in "Weight Loss," and Ryan indicates a renewed interest in her.
 He witnesses Kelly and Darryl kiss, as Kelly looks up to make sure Ryan sees it.
-In "Business Trip", Ryan and Kelly get back together when he moves back to the annex, though Ryan is uncomfortable again as he only made her breakup with Darryl with the expectation he would react violently, which he did not.
+In "Business Trip," Ryan and Kelly get back together when he moves back to the annex, though Ryan is uncomfortable again as he only made her breakup with Darryl with the expectation he would react violently, which he did not.
 In "Frame Toby", Ryan breaks up with her again and leaves the office altogether.
 Upon his return, the two do not rekindle their relationship, however, they constantly flirt and bicker with each other on Twitter.

 In an interview with Yahoo!
-TV, that was released before the episode "Business School", B. J. Novak describes Ryan and Kelly as "the worst relationship that all of us have been in."
+TV, that was released before the episode "Business School," B. J. Novak describes Ryan and Kelly as "the worst relationship that all of us have been in."
 He adds, "The bad news is that that's what a lot of people have actually experienced, something that just doesn't work on any level, and they just keep going for some weird reason."
 Mindy Kaling (Kelly) adds, "It seems like Ryan has just adjusted to the fact that he is the boyfriend of this crazy girl."
-In interviews during the retrospective airing prior to "Finale (The Office)," Kaling and Novak revealed that their characters' turbulent on-again, off-again relationship was inspired by their relationship in the writers' room where they were best friends but often argued.
+In interviews during the retrospective airing prior to "Finale," Kaling and Novak revealed that their characters' turbulent on-again, off-again relationship was inspired by their relationship in the writers' room where they were best friends but often argued.

 In the season seven episode "The Search" during the cold open Ryan and Kelly announced to the office that they were getting a divorce, apparently having married over a week earlier on the spur of the moment and having neglected to tell anyone.
 Originally, they asked for no one to take sides, claiming it was an amicable break up.
 Upon realizing that no one cared and that they were getting little reaction to their news, Ryan declared that the split was not amicable and demanded that people take sides and also raise their hands to show whose side they were on; no one in the office raised a hand to support either one of them.